daattali/beautiful-jekyll/code-of-conduct.md

 Checks that are presented against insufficient funds will be charged a fee of $30 per check.

 Fur Squared also accepts Visa, Mastercard, American Express, JCB, Discover, and Diners Club cards.
-Chargebacks (denying a charge) that are made for the sole purpose of avoiding payment, that are made without sufficient cause, or that are made without first attempting to resolve the dispute with Fur Squared may result in permanent revocation of membership privileges and possible legal action.
+Chargebacks (denying a charge) that are made for the sole purpose of avoiding payment, that are made without sufficient cause, or that are made without first attempting to resolve the dispute with Fur Squared may result in permanent revocation of attendance privileges and possible legal action.

-Fur Squared cannot involve itself in financial disputes between individual members, and cannot divulge information about an individual member to any party other than to banking officials or legal authorities.
+Fur Squared cannot involve itself in financial disputes between individual attendees, and cannot divulge information about an individual attendee to any party other than to banking officials or legal authorities.

 ### **Miscellaneous notes:**